gowthambala/Solidity-Inventory-Management/README.md

 ## Smart-Contract-Solidity-Inventory-Management
-A simple smart contract written in solodiy code for an inventory management system to explore and playaround with Ethereum blockchain
+A simple smart contract written in solodity code for an inventory management system to explore and playaround with Ethereum blockchain

 ## INTRODUCTION
 This is a smart contract in solodity program that I wrote to play around with ethereum blockchains